 If you truly feel this is an act of outright aggression, then you need to seek assistance from an experienced and trained behaviorist.
 A quick search for “trained dog behaviorist near me” on Google will give you local options.
 Dog training is probably in your future.

 Standing on you may be a way for your dog to guard you.

 If your dog perceives any kind of threat, and if the dog is the type that is protective of you or others, it may be they are putting themselves between you and the perceived danger.

-I always find it interesting that dogs have no concept of life or death, so no fear of “ultimate endings” if an encounter goes badly.
-If it’s a protective dog, they’ll protect you to the death with no hesitation.
-It’s one of the reasons I love them so much and I feel I need to protect them from that – I protect them from protecting me.
+I find it interesting that dogs have no concept of life or death, so they have no fear of “ultimate endings” if an encounter goes badly.
+They’ll protect you to the death with no hesitation if it’s a protective dog.
+It’s one of the reasons I love them so much, and I feel I need to protect them from that – I protect them from protecting me.